Alfresco/SearchServices/alfresco-search/doc/architecture/event-trackers/event-based-content-tracker-spike.md

 **Components referenced in the figure**

 * [alfresco-search](https://github.com/Alfresco/SearchServices/tree/master/alfresco-search): Alfresco SOLR Application, deployed in SOLR Jetty web application `solr.war` as library
-* *DockerSOLR*: New REST API Layer based in Spring Boot App (to be dockerizable) to be designed.
+* *ContentTracker*: New REST API Layer based in Spring Boot App (to be dockerizable) to be designed.
 This component is also publishing `TransformRequest` events to be consumed by *Transform Service*
 * [alfresco-remote-api](https://github.com/Alfresco/alfresco-remote-api): REST API Layer for Alfresco Content Services, deployed in Alfresco Tomcat web application `alfresco.war` as library
 * [Shared File Store](https://github.com/Alfresco/alfresco-shared-file-store): REST API Layer to share contents between a *T-Client* and the *T-Engine*
 * [T-Service](https://github.com/Alfresco/alfresco-transform-service): Alfresco Transform Service to route JMS Events to T-Engines